 As the next generation of EMS providers rolls out, we must work smarter, not harder.
 Regionalization is a wise and proper path for improved patient outcomes and decreased costs.
 The battleship is much more stable in rough seas than the rowboat.
 Welcome aboard, Captain!

 1. National Research Council.
 Regionalizing Emergency Care: Workshop Summary.
 The National Academies Press, 2010.

 2. Institute of Medicine.
 Future of Emergency Care: Emergency Medical Services at the Crossroads.
 The National Academies Press, 2007.

-Troy M. Hagen, MBA, EMT-P, is director of Ada County Paramedics in Boise, ID.
-He has more than 23 years of EMS experience, is president-elect of the National EMS Management Association (www.nemsma.org) and a member of the EMS World editorial advisory board.
+Troy M. Hagen, MBA is a paramedic and the director of Ada County Paramedics in Boise, ID.
+He has more than 23 years of EMS experience and is president-elect of the National EMS Management Association (www.nemsma.org).